Waiheke Island e-bike wine tasting experience!

 We rented something slightly different: An e-scooter (which seats 2 persons).
 However, in hindsight I would not recommend this (company).

 In our case our battery suddenly broke down!
-Luckily this happend quite close to the shop.
+Luckily this happened quite close to the shop.
 Given the distance, it made most sense to push the (heavy electrical) e-scooter.
 Hoping to get at least an ‘apology’ for this event, we were instead met with very blunt and rude behaviour from both the salesperson/mechanic and the owner (over the phone).
 Instead of solving the solution or being understanding we were more or less ‘blamed’ for the event…

 Rent an E-bike on Waiheke, but NOT at B&B